Ayurvedic Spiced Millet & Brown Rice

 to cook

 • Heat ghee in a heavy-bottomed saucepan on medium heat.
-Add black pepper, fennel powder, and salt.
+Add cardamom, fennel powder, and salt.
 Wait for the aroma and sizzle of the spices (about 30 seconds), then add the drained rice, millet and water, and stir.

 • Turn up the heat and bring to a boil.
 Reduce heat to a simmer, cover, and cook for 35 minutes.
 Stir, then cover and let stand for another 5-10 minutes.